Kcode17/PyFlaskDockerPycharm_1/README.md

 # Project Description (Assignment Part-3)
-This project is a homework assignment to In this project you will need to create HTML forms to create new records, update records, and a small form that has no fields other than a submit button to delete records.
+This project is a homework assignment to create HTML forms to create new records, update records, and a small form that has no fields other than a delete button to delete records.

 I chose to use Baseball Player Information database for the new application